 Article 49: Where students request protection from the school due to abandonment or abuse, the school must not refuse or pass the buck, and where it is necessary to employ aid measures it shall first provide aid.

 Schools shall show concern and care for students, and provide mental health counseling and assistive education for students that suffer physical or psychological injuries.
-Where bullying causes physical or psychological injury to a student and there is no way for them to continue studying in that class and their parents request they change classed, the school shall support it if they find it is necessary.
+Where bullying causes physical or psychological injury to a student and there is no way for them to continue studying in that class and their parents request they change classes, the school shall support it if they find it is necessary.

 Article 50: The administrative departments for education shall actively explore mechanisms for coordinating with people's procuratorates, people's courts, public security, justice, and civil affairs, emergency response and other departments, as well as mass organizations that are engaged in efforts to protect minors, to strengthen guidance and oversight of the schools' efforts to protect students.

 Article 51: The administrative departments for education shall work with other relevant departments to complete a list of teachers with professional prohibitions and mechanisms for making inquiries, to guide and oversee the establishment of systems for entrance and periodic inquiries.